 Master's students will have card access to 1 St Giles and 41 St Giles in office hours, 9am-5pm Monday to Friday.
 For meetings at 34 St Giles, students will need to liaise with faculty to get access.
-Please note that access to OII buildings throughout the 2021-22 will be subject to government guidance.
-There may be changes to building access should government restrictions or alert levels increase, which will communicated to all students by email.

 The following are also available to students if required: